oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

     ![New Autonomous AI Database is displayed](./images/adb-displayed.png " ")

-## Task 2: Review your Oracle Autonomous AI Database Deployment in OCI
+## Task 2: Review your Provisioned Oracle Autonomous AI Database in OCI

 In this task, you will learn how to view your newly provisioned Oracle Autonomous AI Database in OCI.